cbleek/yawik-docker-build/README.md

 ============

 Simple container based on ubuntu 20.04 containing everything to run yawik, phpunit and behat tests.
 It's used to run phpunit and behat tests.
-It Comtains:
+It contains:

 - php7.4
 - java